mantidproject/mantid/docs/source/algorithms/IndirectReplaceFitResult-v1.rst

 Description
 -----------

-During a sequential fit in Indirect Data Analysis, the parameters fitted for a spectrum become the start parameters for the next spectrum.
+During a sequential fit in Inelastic QENS Fitting, the parameters fitted for a spectrum become the start parameters for the next spectrum.
 This can be a problem if the next spectrum is not 'related' to the previous spectrum and will lead to a poor fit for that spectrum.
 The ReplaceIndirectFitResult algorithm allows you to replace this poorly fitted value.